 He also stank.
 There is no describing the aroma of a grizzly bear.
 It is the smell of terror in the sewer, the odor of hell in the garbage pit, the noisome despair in the darkest corner of a heart.
 And when an albino grizzly bear is wet, he doubles down on stink.

 This smell, this odor, this noisomeness would have been enough to suggest to a normal person that he/she should seek avoidance.
-But let me tell you right here and now, stink is not what influenced the inmates of this single-wide to perform as they did.
-It was size, grizzlyness, and a door standing open with grizzliness standing in it.
+But let me tell you right here and now, stink is not what influenced the most inmates of this single-wide to perform as they did.
+It was size, grizzlyness, and a door standing open with large grizzliness standing in it.

 Here is what happened.
 Ritter pissed, shat, dropped his half full can of Grizzly Piss and vanished, unaided, through the little window above the kitchen sink.